alcobased/puzzle-layout-test/blueprint.md

 10. **Add Reset Circles button:** Added a "Reset Circles" button to the control panel and implemented its functionality in JavaScript.
 11. **Make overlay persistent:** Modified the CSS and JavaScript to make the overlay a permanent, always-visible feature.
 12. **Implement dynamic circle placement:** Updated the JavaScript to calculate and store circle positions as percentages.
-13. **Fix circle placement bug (Attempt 1):** Corrected the circle placement logic to be relative to the *actual rendered image* instead of its container.
-14. **Fix circle placement bug (Final):** Implemented a robust solution by calculating the precise rendered geometry of the image, accounting for aspect ratio differences and letterboxing/pillarboxing.
+13. **Fix circle placement bug:** Implemented a robust solution by calculating the precise rendered geometry of the image, accounting for aspect ratio differences and letterboxing/pillarboxing.
 This ensures clicks are only registered within the image bounds and that circle positions are perfectly maintained during resizing.
+14. **Implement Placeholder:** Added a placeholder image when no user image is loaded to ensure interactivity.
+15. **Style Placeholder:** Updated the placeholder to a blueprint-style grid design.